-Every year an average of 62 men and women working on farms are electrocuted when farm machines touch overhead power lines.
-Equipment hitting overhead power lines or running into poles are one of our most common outage causes each year in the fall season.
+Every year, an average of 62 people working on farms are electrocuted when farm machines touch overhead power lines.
+Equipment hitting overhead power lines or running into power poles are one of our most common outage causes each year in the spring and fall seasons.

 New equipment?
 Measure clearance

-Midland Power may refuse service to any grain bin built near an existing electric line that does not provide clearances required by the 2002 National Electric Safety Code and adopted by the Iowa Utilities Board.
+Midland Power may refuse service to any grain bin built near an existing electric line that does not provide clearances as required y the 2002 National Electric Safety Code and adopted by the Iowa Utilities Board.

 According to the Iowa Electric Safety Code found in Iowa Administrative Code Chapter 199 -- 25.2(3) b.
 An electric utility may refuse to provide electric service to any grain bin built near an existing electric line which does not provide the clearances required by The American National Standards Institute (ANSI)C2-2002 “National Electrical Safety Code,” Rule 234f.
 This paragraph “b” shall apply only to grain bins loaded by portable augers, conveyors or elevators and built after September 9, 1992, or to grain bins loaded by permanently installed augers, conveyors or elevators built after December 24, 1997.
 (As adopted by the Iowa Utilities Board)

 Midland Power is required by the Iowa Utilities Board to provide this annual notice to farmers, farm lenders, grain bin merchants, and city and county zoning officials.

 The state of Iowa requires specific clearances